meffre-q/quentinmeffre.fr/_posts/2018-03-04-write_up_pragyan.md

 ![First try](/assets/media/pragyan_first_try.png)

 The binary start by asking a password.
-Using ltrace command, we can find the password: kaiokenx20
+Using the ltrace command, we can find the password: kaiokenx20

 Now let's taking a look at the assembly code using IDA:

 ![First ida](/assets/media/pragyan_first_ida.png)

 The last image represent the main() function.
 We can see two important informations:
-- The service password is well the one we get using ltrace,
+- The service password is well the one we found using ltrace,
 - There is a buffer overflow at the call of scanf().

 We can't exploit the buffer overflow because the binary has canary and so on we are going to have a stack smash error if we overflow it.

 But as you can see on the last image, we can overflow some data which are one the stack using our buffer overflow.
 Especially we can overwrite the "var_30" of the stack which represent the name of a file which is going to be read later by the binary.
+(I will call this variable "filename" in this write-up)

 Using this vulnerability, we are able to read every file that we know the name.
-But before being able to do this, we have several condition to bypass:
+(The flag should be in a file) But before being able to do this, we have several condition to bypass:

 - Firstly, we don't know the name of the file which contain our flag.
 - Secondly, we are going to see that the data that we overwrite are overwrite later by the binary.